-Butternut Squash and Wild Rice Casserole is an easy to make dish that’s perfect as a side dish or even an entree!
-It’s loaded with healthy ingredients like wild rice, butternut squash and cranberries.
-It’s the perfect all in one holiday dish!
+This Butternut Squash and Wild Rice Casserole is the perfect comfort food to make that’s perfect as a side dish or even an entree!
+It’s an easy recipe the entire family will love.

 - What is the Difference Between Wild Rice and White Rice?